Search for an answer or browse help topics to create a ticket

 View all categories

-Why do stocks sold from the holdings show up as a negative position and P&L changes on Kite?
+Why do sold stocks display as negative positions and affect P&L on Kite?

 If the stocks have been sold without the intention to buy back during the trading day, please ignore the negative position and the corresponding P&L change.

-This stock sold position is greyed out and has a tag called Holding on Kite.
-Stock are debited from the demat account by the end of the day if they are not bought back.
+This stock sold position is greyed out and has a tag called HOLDING on Kite.
+Stocks are debited from the demat account by the end of the day if they are not bought back.

 Why is the P&L change of the stocks sold shown on Kite?